-Hearing tests are performed by an Audiologist and determine whether a person's hearing is normal or abnormal.
-Hearing is usually tested by having the person respond to tones or speech stimuli.
+Hearing tests are performed by an audiologist and determine whether a person's hearing is normal or abnormal.
+Hearing is usually tested by having the person respond to tones or speech.

-The testing of hearing is done in a sound booth.
+Testing is done in a sound booth.
 Sound booths are specially constructed rooms that decrease the loudness of the surrounding noises.
-The inside of the sound booth is very quiet, which allows the person being tested to hear very faint sounds.

 Auditory Processing (AP) Assessments

-Auditory processing, simply put, is how our auditory system processes what we hear.
-AP assessments include a battery of tests designed to stress the auditory system in different ways.
-The child's performance is then compared to the performance of other children the same age.
+Auditory processing assessments include a battery of tests designed to stress the auditory system in different ways.
+The child's performance is then compared to the performance of other children of the same age.

 Acoustic reflex assessment